MaizerGomes/raspis-url-shortener/README.md

 - For the shortened URLs, the controller does a 301 redirect, which is the recommended type of redirect for maintaining maximum google juice to the original URL.
 - A unique 6 character alphanumeric code is generated for each shortened link
 - Registered users can check the number of times their URL was accessed through the shortened URL.
+- Just so you know, there are places where use of Javascript would have been a better choice (like form submissions etc.) but I have tried to do everything using Laravel so you might not see that much use of Javascript.

 #How to setup
 Follow the below steps to get it working locally